alexisvte/bd-m2/README.md

 Every subtabs and every tabs work well.

 !
+COMMENTS ARE IN PROGRESS...

-COMMENT IN PROGRESS...
+!
+REVIEW IN PROGRESS...

-Code needs to be reviewed,
-Code needs to be commented.

-- WORK IN PROGRESS...
+- ADDITIONAL WORK IN PROGRESS (MARGINAL EFFECTS)...

-Diseases impact marginal effects.
 ```